impressivewebs/frontend-feeds/README.md

 # Frontend Feeds (Updated March 2020)

 An up-to-date list of RSS feeds for front-end developers.
+[See 2020 blog post](https://www.impressivewebs.com/frontend-rss-feeds-2020/).

 Despite the death of Google Reader, I still use RSS regularly, and I think lots of others in the industry do too &mdash; but probably not as frequently as we used to.